unknowtherwise67/Unified-Android-Tweaker/README.md

 - DEVELOPERS ARE NOT TOOK RESPONSIBILITY FOR WHAT HAPPENED ONLY IF IS YOUR FAULTS.

 ## INSTALLATIONS
-1. Install in Magisk, KernelSU, etc.
+1. Install in any Root like Magisk, KernelSU, etc.
 2. Reboot.
 5. Have fun. :)